tonethar/IGME-230-GDD-2017-Fall/notes/HW-circle-blast.md

 ![Screenshot](_images/circle-blast-13.jpg)

 ### Coding the "Game Over" scene
-- **Let's go ahead and write the code for the "game over" scene - add this to then end of `createLabelsAndButtons()`.
+- **Let's go ahead and write the code for the "game over" scene - add this to the end of `createLabelsAndButtons()`.
 Here's all the code you need - for your copy & paste pleasure:**

 ```
 // 3 - set up `gameOverScene`